mottosso/allzpark/docs/pages/rez.md

-Below you'll find a series of tutorials-by-example of increasing complexity, utilising more of Rez's functionality as we go, solving more and more specific problems.
+This page is dedicated to learning Rez by example, utilising more of Rez's functionality as we go.

 <br>